 There is a saying that you enter medical school wanting to help people but exit it wanting to help yourself.
 It may be a cynical view, but a realistic one.
-The criteria to being a good medical student are far different from being a good doctor.
+The criteria for being a good medical student are far different from being a good doctor.
 Medical education may be breeding a legion of self-serving, grade-grubbing, SOAP-note spewing machines rather than the empathetic, compassionate and caring physicians of admission essays yore.

 I was no different.
 My first two years of medical school, I was largely a disinterested student.
 I didn’t care for basic sciences, research or pathology.
 Like many others, my knowledge waxed and waned with the test schedule, and after Step 1, I entered my clinical years an acceptably successful medical student.

 Third year begins a reign of terror lead by the constant gauntlet of heavily-weighted rotation grades, standardized exams and the looming threat of residency applications and the Match, when, after 20 years of schooling, some pie-in-the-sky computer would tell me if I was good enough or not to be a doctor, and subsequently determine my life for the next three to seven years.